 This is a short-term transitional program to serve adolescents in acute emotional crisis.
 Clinical services are provided by Rockland Children’s Psychiatric Center.
-This program offers two classes: one designed for adolescents, grades seven through twelve and the second designed for students in grades three through six.
+This program offers two classes: one designed for adolescents, grades seven through twelve and the second designed for students in grades kindergarten through six.

 These programs are designed for students aged 5 - 10 years with highly intensive management needs.
 Students typically lack impulse control, are very violent and may be substance affected.
 These programs are augmented with related services as specified by the student’s IEP.

 The Extended School Year [ESY] Program serves students from all school districts who require a 12-month program as determined by the local Committee on Special Education.